Perth Motorplex: Speedway

-On the inside of the main speedway track is a 420 m Motorcycle speedway track that is rarely for anything other than staging for race cars before events and for demolition derbies.
+On the inside of the main speedway track is a 420 m Motorcycle speedway track that is rarely used for anything other than staging of race cars before events and for demolition derbies.

 Bikes generally run at the 142 m Pinjar Park Speedway located north of Perth near the Barbagallo Raceway.
 The bike track did host rounds of the 2001, 2002 and 2005 Western Australian Solo Championships.

 Drag Racing

 In 2021, Australian National Drag Racing Association announced the establishment of an annual Australian Drag Racing Championship series, with ASID as one of five venues across the country to host a round in the inaugural season.

 Motorvation

-Motorvation, an annual car show in January, presents "supercruises" (display-only parades), elite car exhibitions, drag racing challenges, burnout competitions and a "Miss Motorvation" beauty contest.
-Vehicle entries are limited to about 600 to enable a strict management regime.
+Motorvation, an annual car show in January, presents display-only parades called supercruises, elite car exhibitions, drag racing challenges, burnout competitions and a beauty contest called Miss Motorvation.
+Vehicle entries are limited to about 600.

 Motorvation was invented by Rob Woodcock and Phil Cockayne who also started Perth City Street Machine Club.